 The other purpose of region camp is to expose the players to a higher level of competition and contribute towards their personal development through challenging games and training with high level region staff coaches.

-The State ODP Coach prepares his/her team and players for scouting through training sessions.
+The State ODP Coach prepares his/her players for scouting through training sessions.
+The focus is on the development of the individual player rather than on the achisevements of the State Team.

-STATE ODP is a chance for players to challenge themselves and gauge themselves against the like-minded players in Louisiana.
+STATE ODP is a chance for players to challenge themselves and gage themselves against the like-minded players in Louisiana.
 Good players thrive on playing and training with like-minded players.
 "Steel sharpens steal"

 STATE ODP is an inspiring experience.
 It provides a new environment for players to manage uncomfortable scenarios involving new positional roles, new teammates, and new coaches.
 Learning to adapt provides invaluable lessons for future development.